Hepatitis A (cont.)

 - Drink plenty of clear fluids to prevent dehydration.

-careful about personal hygiene to avoid fecal-oral transmission to other members
+Be very careful about personal hygiene to avoid fecal-oral transmission to other members of the household.

 Must Read Articles Related to Hepatitis A